-With weather in July and Auguust regularly hitting the high thirties and often peaking above 40 degrees, you may find that one or two plants have sadly not made it.
+With weather in July and August regularly hitting the high thirties, and in some years often peaking above 40 degrees, you may find that one or two plants have sadly not made it.
 Now is the best time of year for new planting so order replacements.
 Consider first, however, why your plant may have failed and take this into account when ordering and planting.
 Was the plant not of a type that is sufficiently drought tolerant?
-Was it in its first year and just hadn’t established sufficiently to survive without regular watering?
+Was it planted in the spring and just hadn’t established sufficiently to survive without regular watering?
 Does the soil need some improvement, or had you failed to mulch in May?
 Questions such as these will help guide your decision making to try to avoid a repeat failure next year.

 Continue lightly pruning any wayward or unruly whippy growth for now.
-The ‘proper’ prune will come later this year once the leaves have dropped.
+The ‘proper’ prune will come in December once the leaves have dropped.

 In the potager

-Continue harvesting and enoy the fruits of your labours.
-Autumn raspberries and blackberries are now ripening.
+Continue harvesting and enjoy the fruits of your labours.
+Autumn raspberries and blackberries are ripe.
 Beans, tomatoes and peppers are still on the go.
 Squashes, pumpkins and the like will be ready this month too.

 You can tidy soft fruit that is now finished, such as summer fruiting raspberries.
 Remove the mature brown canes leaving the green canes that will supply next summer’s fruit.
 Tie in the new canes just to keep it organised, and safe from winter damage.